-This course is appropriate for persons of any level of experience
+The course is active, participatory, and appropriate for any level of experience and ability.

 The course is limited to 12 participants.

-Each day includes a warm-up/skills class, exposition and practical work on the period being explored, small-group sessions on text with RADA directors, and an informal sharing of work.
+Each day includes a warm-up/skills class, exposition and practical work on the period being explored; sessions on text with RADA directors, and an informal sharing of work.